akshaybadola/itlab2018/slides/2-pyapps.md

 ## such things will be handy in the long run
 ##

-0.1.
-Build a regular expression to match all pdf links in an html page
-	   Note, that a link will start with <a href=...> and end with </a>
+1. Build a regular expression to match all pdf links in an html page Note, that a link will start with <a href=...> and end with </a>
-0.2.
-Build a regular expression to match all sentences which begin with 'The'.
+2. Build a regular expression to match all sentences which begin with 'The'.
 	   You'd have to match till the first full stop occurs.
-0.3.
-Build a regular expression that matches numbers, including letters in numbers
-	   but only if occurs at the end of a line. e.g.
+3. Build a regular expression that matches numbers, including letters in numbers but only if occurs at the end of a line. e.g.

-		   There is a light that never goes out 12345blah2343 matches
+		   There is a light that never goes out 12345blah2343 will match but

+		There is not a light that doesn't go 12324 etc won't match
-0.4.
-Write a python program to split a text file at dates where a date is
+4. Write a python program to split a text file at dates where a date is expected to be of type 'yyyy-mm-dd', e.g. '2014-02-20'
-	   expected to be of type 'yyyy-mm-dd', e.g. '2014-02-20' 0.5.
-Write a python program that takes a url and gets all the urls it points to Use urllib3.
+5. Write a python program that takes a url and gets all the urls it points to Use urllib3.
-0.6.
-Write a python program that takes a date as input and gives you the
-	   corresponding Dilbert comic.
+6. Write a python program that takes a date as input and gives you the corresponding Dilbert comic.

 ## Then we'll try the following exercises ##